Interacting binaries on the Main Sequence as in-situ tracers of mass transfer efficiency and stability

 \section{Conclusion}

-We investigated the efficiency, angular momentum loss, and stability of mass transfer in massive interacting binaries on the Main Sequence (Algols) across the Milky Way, Large Magellanic Cloud (LMC), and Small Magellanic Cloud (SMC).
+We investigated the efficiency, angular momentum loss, and stability of mass transfer in massive interacting binaries on the Main Sequence (Algols) across the Milky Way, Large Magellanic Cloud, and Small Magellanic Cloud.
 Using an analytical framework that connects present-day binary properties (donor mass, accretor mass, and orbital period) to their initial parameters, and combining these with physical constraints, we derived the ranges of mass transfer efficiency and angular momentum loss consistent with the observed populations.
 Our main conclusions are: \begin{itemize} \item Conservative ($\varepsilon=1$) or non-conservative ($\varepsilon=0$) mass transfer cannot reproduce the observed properties of all massive Algols at any metallicity.
 A majority of systems favour inefficient transfer ($\varepsilon \leq 0.5$), and we find no necessity for highly efficient mass transfer even at the shortest orbital periods ($\sim$2\,d) for our fiducial assumption on envelope stripping (Fig.\,\ref{fig:porb_beta}).

-\item The current set of massive Algols requires that mass transfer remain stable down to initial mass ratios of $\sim$0.6, lower than typically assumed in the literature \citep{selma2013,Ge2020} for mass transfer on the Main Sequence.
+\item The current set of massive Algols requires that mass transfer remain stable down to initial mass ratios of $\sim$0.6, lower than typically assumed in the literature \citep{selma2013,Ge2020} as well as in our detailed binary evolution models \citep{wang2020,Sen2022}.
 The least massive Algols ($M_{\rm d,i} < 20\,M_{\odot}$) provide the most substantial evidence for these relaxed stability criteria.

+\item Our analysis relies on the assumption (Sect.\,\ref{sect:assumptions} and Sect.\,\ref{sect:envelope_stripping}) that the fast thermal-timescale initial mass-transfer strips the donor down to its Zero Age Main Sequence convective core mass.
+Some massive Algols cannot be reproduced by the detailed models (e.g. right panel of Fig.\,\ref{fig:individual_examples}), which assume rotationally limited accretion efficiency and efficient tides.
+This implies that the mass-transfer efficiency may not entirely be regulated by rotational processes.
+Observations of massive Algols in the earliest post-mass-transfer phase may require improving the physical picture of mass transfer in detailed stellar evolution models.

 \item We find a correlation between efficiency and stability: more efficient mass transfer requires its stability at initial mass ratios significantly below standard limits.
 Constraints from angular momentum loss exclude conservative mass-transfer solutions in a quarter of systems, particularly in the SMC, but are generally less restrictive than the stability criterion.